Click on image to visit website

 The lesson had not yet been learned that the way to deal with a bully is to stand up to him.
 Sure enough, when talk-show host Stephen Colbert called the settlement “a big fat bribe,” CBS canceled his program, which was the most popular of the late night talk-shows.
 Five months later, the new chief news editor pulled a 60 Minutes segment, partly about Trump’s policies affecting Venezuelan migrants, on the day it was scheduled to air.

 The experienced reporter of the segment objected, calling the pulling a political move.
 Two other long-time reporters also objected to the new management’s disrespect for the freedom of the press to go where the facts lead regardless of political pressures.
 All three were fired.
-Former U.S. secretary of labor and political economist Robert Reich wrote that “the most successful television news broadcast in U.S. history is being dismantled because Trump doesn’t want America to know the truth.”
+Political economist and former U.S. secretary of labor Robert Reich wrote that “the most successful television news broadcast in U.S. history is being dismantled because Trump doesn’t want America to know the truth.”
 And which trusted news source may fall next?
 David Ellison is in the process of acquiring CNN.

 Distinguished New Yorker editor David Remnick wrote about editorial independence in the June 8 issue: “If the contemporary media scene has proved anything of late, it is that a reliably supportive proprietor is as rare as a cool breeze in August.
 The political and financial costs of backing journalism that challenges the honesty or the competence of the powerful can be . . . distinctly inconvenient.
 Some owners show their mettle for a spell, then find adequate reason to knuckle under; others have no intention of even pretending to do what is hard or what is right.”